multiplexcuriosus/spice_up_coordinator/README.md

 ```
 This will only work if you commit the changes made to setup.py.

-7. cd into the Foundationpose directory and install the module in the venv with:
+7. cd into the Foundationpose directory and install the module into the venv with:
 ```
 pip install -e .
 ```